isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM/FEM Step 6.md

 <p>Specialised Support</p>
 </li>
 </ul>
-<p>Refer to these guiding questions for more ideas of how to generate possible
+<p>Refer to these <a href="/support-sequence-guiding-questions/" rel="noopener noreferrer nofollow" target="_blank">guiding questions</a> for
-supports with the Support Sequence.</p>
+more ideas of how to generate possible supports with the Support Sequence.</p>
 <p></p>
 <p>After determining the possible supports, the facilitator leads the participants
 to set time-bound next steps using the <strong>Action Template</strong>.</p>